Sentynel/squardlesolver/README.md

 guess not showing up.
 Obviously there is some variation, but it's not huge.
 Right now I'm using this list, but this should change after a bigger stats run:
 `["glean","liart","grunt","golem","cools","poncy"]`

+## Subsequent word choices

+We're trying to balance a couple of competing requirements here:

+1. Reduce the remaining state space.
+2. Land green letters.

+Once the state space is pinned down, optimising for landing green letters is _relatively_ simple: prioritise the odd letters (as they can only be landed by one input each, whereas the crossing ones get two chance), followed by any letters.

+Before that, balancing the two is difficult.
+In general the state collapses pretty fast, and in many cases it'll hit 1 in the course of guessing a single word anyway.
+The exceptions are largely cases like trope/trove where an odd- placed uncommon consonant is difficult to reduce without just guessing it individually.

+Question: Is it better to just guess the best word out of the ones we know it could be, or is there a case for testing the entire word space?
+When you have two partials, finding a word which finishes both of them is better than getting each one individually, but it's reasonably uncommon that that's possible.

+The current algorithm prioritises the average green squares, weighted at 2:1 for odd:even squares, followed by the average remaining state count.
+It does not consider words which have a zero probability of landing a green for any unknown letter; I don't know if this is sensible or not but it keeps the check size manageable.
+Note that the average green squares is inverted so that smallest values overall win.